Why Everyone Wants to Work from Home – And What Your Organization Can Do About It

 By Christina Greenberg

 It’s no secret that employees who can work remotely are rejoicing in the fact they no longer have to sit through rush hour traffic, hold hours of in-person meetings, and participate in obligatory after-hours events—and can instead work comfortably from home.
-The pandemic has many employees ditching the 9-to-5, so they can design schedules that work for them.
+The pandemic has many employees ditching the 9-to-5, so they can design schedules that work for them, making many employers assume that to attract talent they must embrace remote work.
+This creates challenges for organizations that rely on in-person work.

 Our data at Edgility shows that the volume of applicants for remote and hybrid positions dwarfs the amount of applicants for in-person roles.
 It’s easy to see why—remote positions are available to an entirely new pool of candidates since they aren’t tethered to a specific geographic location.
 But for in-person roles, both the number and quality of candidates have dwindled.
 Interviewees are making it increasingly clear they want to prioritize flexibility and would be willing to take a pay cut or receive fewer benefits to work remotely.